Updated: Jul 13

-If you are able to breast feed, you will feel close to your baby emotionally and physically as while breast feeding you release hormones, oxytocin and prolactin which increase calmness making mom and baby happy!
+If you are able to breast feed, you will feel close to your baby emotionally and physically as breast feeding releases the hormones oxytocin and prolactin.
+These increase calmness making mom and baby happy.

-However, if you are unable to breast fed, you can still form a wonderful close bond with your baby by holding her close when feeding and smiling and talking to her.
+However, if you are unable to breast feed, you can still form a wonderful close bond with your baby by holding them close when feeding and smiling and talking to them.

 The website Healthychildren.org (through the American Academy of Pediatrics) states that